Skip to content

 ruby -v # Check Ruby >= 3.2

-cov-loupe version # Test basic functionality
+cov-loupe --version # Test basic functionality

 Tools Not Appearing 1.
 Restart AI assistant after config changes 2.
 Check logs: tail -f cov_loupe.log 3.
 Try explicit tool names in prompts 4.
 Verify MCP server status in assistant